GitLab Terraform Provider: Kroki Support in Application Settings

 blockdiag = false

-excalidraw = true
+excalidraw = false

 }